tristanpoland/tristanpoland.github.io/posts/VPNs-wont-save-us.md

 - Enforces company security policies
 - Protects non-HTTPS internal traffic

+### Verdict
-Verdict: VPN is essential here for access control, but not security.
+The VPN used here is essential here for access control, but not security as long as we are using HTTPS.

 ## Case Study 3: Monitoring Prevention

-Lisa works at a university and wants to prevent IT from seeing her browsing.
+Lisa works at a university and wants to prevent IT from seeing what sites she visits.

 With HTTPS:
-- IT can see which sites she visits
+- IT can see which sites she visits (Not the data she sends them)
 - Cannot see specific pages or content
 - Cannot intercept any encrypted data
 - DNS queries visible to network